Perfusion and ECMO

 At Doernbecher, we have two perfusionists per patient.
 If needed, our perfusionists may use a procedure called Extracorporeal Membrane Oxygenation (ECMO).

 ECMO is a potentially life-saving procedure that provides oxygen and cardiac (heart) support for patients in cardiac (heart), pulmonary (lung) or cardiopulmonary failure.
-Our team of ECMO specialists includes perfusionists, ICU doctors, (link to pediatric intensive care page) respiratory therapists and registered nurses who have special training in this procedure.
+Our team of ECMO specialists includes perfusionists, ICU doctors, respiratory therapists and registered nurses who have special training in this procedure.

 Meet our Team